ssbc/handbook.scuttlebutt.nz/getting-started.md

 The more people you follow, the more your network opens up.

-Every additional person, and pub you follow is another channel for gossip to use to flow through to you.
+Every additional person and pub you follow is another channel for gossip to use to flow through to you.
 If you don't follow _anyone_ (not even pubs) you won't receive _any_ new posts because there won't be anyone gossiping with you.
 Channels may look bare because the only people talking in them are too distant